lavaground/InvisibleArmor/README.md

 - Open [pd2_root]/lib/Lua/InvisibleArmor.lua and change the number of each "var_model_0X", e.g. "var_model_07" for ICTV

-  Options are simple: Numbers 1 - 7 are representing each armor type from lowest to highest, for both selected and displayed armor.
+  Options are simple: Numbers 1 - 7 are representing each armor type from lowest to highest, for both selected (level) and displayed armor (model).

-  "bm_armor_level_X" is the actual selectable armor type ingame "var_model_0X" is the armor type that will be displayed.
+  "bm_armor_level_X" is the actual selectable armor type ingame (level) "var_model_0X" is the armor type that will be displayed. (model)

 ------------------------------------------------------------------------------------------------------------------------

 Notes:

-Have fun doing crazy combinations, i like to set it to "1: 1 - 2: 2 - 3: 2 - 4: 2 - 5: 2 - 6: 2 - 7: 2" so i can see a
-difference if someone is wearing some kind of armor and still enjoy my suit mods ;)
+Have fun doing crazy combinations, i like to set it to "LEVEL: MODEL = 1: 1 - 2: 2 - 3: 2 - 4: 2 - 5: 2 - 6: 2 - 7: 2" so i can see a difference if someone is wearing some kind of armor and still enjoy my suit mods ;)

 ========================================================================================================================